Andor (soundtrack)

 Andor (Original Score) is the score album composed by Nicholas Britell for the first season of the American science fiction political spy thriller drama television series Andor, the fourth live-action television series in the Star Wars franchise.
 The score, recorded over two years, is notable for its use of electronic instruments, a departure from the orchestral scores of previous projects in the Star Wars franchise.

 The soundtrack was released in three volumes, each containing the music from four episodes of the season.
 Volume 1 was released on October 21; Volume 2 on November 4; and Volume 3 on December 9.
-The main title themes from the first three episodes were released as singles, coinciding with its premiere on September 21, 2022.
+The main title themes from the first three episodes were released as singles, coinciding with the show's premiere on September 21, 2022.
 A vinyl compilation album was released on July 19, 2024.
-The score received critical acclaim with praise for Britell's musical approach.
+The score received critical acclaim, with praise for Britell's musical approach.

 Background

 Series creator Tony Gilroy felt that "music in Star Wars is just absolutely essentially identified with John Williams", and saw the need to use a different musical vocabulary with respect to cast, setting, and music.
 He contacted Nicholas Britell about composing music for the series before filming began, so he could use source music to play on set.
-Andor is the first Star Wars project scored by Britell, though he admits to being a huge fan of the franchise as well as a fan of Gilroy's work.
+Andor is the first Star Wars project scored by Britell, though he admits to being a huge fan of the franchise, as well as a fan of Gilroy's work.

 Gilroy and Britell, along with executive producer Kathleen Kennedy, first met in August 2020.
 The trio felt it was important for the season to have a unique score, and that it should evolve with the story.
 Britell has stated that the large scope of the series meant that "every episode has new demands, new music, and new ideas."
 Britell also said that Gilroy gave him freedom to experiment with the music in order to create a unique musical landscape.
 Hence, he created a score that is marked by its heavy use of electronic music and analog synthesizers, although orchestral music was still featured in parts.

-Recording took place at the Lyndhurst Hall in Air Studios, London two years before Britell was announced as the series' composer in February 2022.
+Recording took place at the Lyndhurst Hall in Air Studios, London, two years before Britell was announced as the series' composer in February 2022.
 Multiple sessions were held at the venue, and more than 90 players performed in the orchestra.
 Britell was not present at the venue due to COVID-19 pandemic restrictions, and his team supervised the recording sessions in his place while also managing other television series.